specialtactics/laravel-api-boilerplate/readme.md

 ## Todo
- - Add pagination from dingo to default controller functionality
+ - Add pagination to child controller getAll() (requires a bit of a rewrite of how that works)
  - Think of an easy way to deal with needing to hide relationships
  - Fix up any 401 vs 403 inconsistencies (fixed, double check exceptions and tests)
  - Docs